U.S. Army Jazz Ambassadors Band Swings!

 Army Field Band

-During the wonderful gathering of jazz musicians to the March Mecca in Berks County (also known as Berks Jazz Fest), one of the regularly scheduled concerts is by one of the an armed forces bands.
+During the wonderful gathering of jazz musicians every spring to the Berks Jazz Fest in Pennsylvania, one of the regularly scheduled concerts is by an armed forces bands.
 Some years, it is the Army Jazz Ambassadors, one of the four performing units of the United States Army Field Band.
 This tight group of twenty musicians and four roadies pitched an intense, high energy concert.

 Professionalism?
 Technical competence?
 They’ve got it.
 For example, if the score contained alternate double-dotted eighth notes with thirty-second rests, believe me, with this band you would hear the space between each sounded note.
 Also, their interpretive and expressive skills are evident, although sometimes a little too controlled.